Edo begins clampdown on environmental law violators in Benin

-THE Edo State Government, on Tuesday, commenced clampdown on violators of environment laws in Benin metropolis, as part of efforts to ensure a cleaner and safer environment.
+BENIN CITY – THE Edo State Government, on Tuesday, commenced clampdown of violators of environment laws in Benin metropolis, as part of efforts to ensure a cleaner and safer environment.

 The Edo State Commissioner for Environment and Sustainability, Engr.
 Jonathan Lawani, led officials from the ministry, public health workers and waste management board officers to clamp down on the violators in major streets and markets within the Benin metropolis.